Jongy/Jongy.github.io/_posts/2020-04-25-gcc-assert-introspect.md

 *Actually, Rust is the only language I know that lets **your** code intervene in it's own compilation process, via procedural macros.*

+*Update: Reddit comments mentioned [Catch2][catch2], a C++ test framework which (among others) exploits operator precedence and overloading.
+Ultimately you have a macro `REQUIRE(x == 5)` and Catch2 can "parse" this expression to yeild similar results with respect to what I'm trying to achieve here.
+Not exactly AST parsing, but nonetheless it's very cool so I thought it's worth to mention here.*

 We're in C, so... a GCC plugin it is.

 ![](/assets/img/plugin-vs-macros.jpeg?raw=true "And thanks to @sapir for that")